michi-sxc/biogeochem/README.md

 ### 6.1 Global Linear Regression: OCAR ~ Decade

 > **Note:** This model pools all biomes, treating each biome-decade as independent.
-The low R² is expected — biome identity explains most variance.
+The low R² is expected as biome identity explains most variance.
 See [§6.7](#67-mixed-effects-model-ocar--decade--decade--biome) for the appropriate mixed-effects model.
 ```
 Call:
 lm(formula = OCAR ~ Decade_num, data = gc_reliable)